kevingrainger/KevinGrainger_Rep/README.md

 Sample of coding projects I have undertaken through college or in my own time.
 Most of which are physical simulations in Python and some numerical simulations in C++, but I am hoping to complete some more personal projects shortly :)

-During my theoretical physics course, the coding projects were mainly focused on numerical solutions to various physics-related systems, quantum wells, etc.
+The projects are mainly focused on numerical solutions to various physics-related systems, quantum wells, etc.
 Going forward, I am more interested in pursuing applied mathematics more generally, especially mathematical ecology and complex systems.

 I have started this journey from a very physics point of view, currently working through (very slowly) the books: